Developers-Institute/Student-Refunds-Withdrawals-Fee-Protection-Policy/README.md

     </tr>
     <tr>
       <td>7.1.4</td>
-      <td>Generate a Cancellation/Withdrawal Form and issue it to the student (either in person, sent by mail or emailed) and advise that they need to read Developers Institute: Student Refunds, Withdrawals and Fee Protection Policy.
+      <td><p>Generate a Cancellation/Withdrawal Form and issue it to the student (either in person, sent by mail or emailed) and advise that they need to read Developers Institute: Student Refunds, Withdrawals and Fee Protection Policy.</p>
         <p>If the student has not completed a Withdrawing Student Survey this should also be sent to them.</p>
         <p>Add a note to the student’s study contract in the Student Management System, stating when the Cancellation/Withdrawal Form was issued.</p></td>
       <td>Administration Coordinator</td>